Paris Bourse crash of 1882: Causes

 The stock price of l’Union Générale rose from 500 francs a share in 1879 to over 3,000 francs at its peak.
 Investors saw the booming market for new securities and jumped into the forward market.
 Speculators also printed counterfeit money; they renewed their forward contracts in hopes for a continuous rise in prices.

 As the market grew, so did the demand for cash, and interest rates began to rise to the point where lenders began demanding a premium.
 This situation foretold that a collapse would occur when investors would repay their loans, not wanting to pay this premium or to incur refinancing debt at high interest rates.
 This could mean the bank would lose its primary revenue source, with the resultant stock overvaluation and share price decline.
-These events are very similar to the events leading up to the American 1929 boom.
+These events are very similar to the events leading up to the American 1929 crash.
 As this happened, the price of l'Union Générale began to deteriorate.
-The bank failed to repay it debts and to honor its clients’ accounts.
-It falsified public reports, to avoid the complete crash of its value and credit-worthiness.
+The bank failed to repay its debts and to honor its clients’ accounts, falsifying public reports to avoid the complete crash of its value and credit-worthiness.
 Between January 5, 1882 and January 14, 1882 the cash price of a share dropped from 3,040 to 800 francs.